Nick Candy

-Nicholas Anthony Christopher Candy (born 23 January 1973) is a British luxury property developer and politician, who has been the treasurer of Reform UK since December 2024.
+Nicholas Anthony Christopher Candy (born 23 January 1973) is a British businessman and politician, who has been the treasurer of Reform UK since December 2024.
 He was estimated to share a joint net worth of £1.5 billion in the Estates Gazette rich list 2010 along with his brother Christian Candy, placing them at position 52 in the list of the richest property developers in the United Kingdom.

 Early life and education

 Born in London to a Greek-Cypriot mother and English father, he was privately educated at Priory Preparatory School and Epsom College in Surrey.
 He graduated from the University of Reading with a degree in human geography.

 Business career

 In 1995, he bought his first property along with his brother Christian Candy, a one-bedroom flat in Redcliffe Square, Earl's Court, London.
 Using a £6,000 loan from their grandmother, the brothers renovated the £122,000 apartment while living in it.
 Eighteen months later they sold it for £172,000, making a £50,000 profit.

 In their spare time between 1995 and 1999, the brothers began renovating flats and working their way up the property ladder.
 Eventually they were able to give up their day jobs where Nick worked in advertising for J. Walter Thompson and Christian for investment bank Merrill Lynch and established Candy & Candy in 1999, of which he is CEO.

-They formed the CPC Group in 2004 and collaborated on the prestigious One Hyde Park scheme in London, operate separate independent businesses and have done for a number of years.
+They formed the CPC Group in 2004 and collaborated on their One Hyde Park scheme in London.

+The brothers now operate separate independent businesses.
 In June 2018, Candy & Candy was renamed Candy Property in order to reinforce Nick Candy's sole ownership of the business and to align with his wider portfolio of companies.